hpc-uk/hpcuk-website/about/accessibility.md

 summary: Committed to ensuring our websites are accessible to the widest possible audience, including disabled users.
 ---

-## Accessibility statement for ARCHER2 website
+## Accessibility statement for the HPC-UK website

 This accessibility statement applies to [https://www.hpc-uk.ac.uk](https://www.hpc-uk.ac.uk)